vlaci/nix-doom-emacs/README.md

      });
   };
 ```

-to make the git dependency available.
+To make the git dependency available. trying to rebuild doom-emacs with
-trying to rebuild doom-emacs with `home-manager switch` should work correctly now.
+`home-manager switch` should work correctly now.

 ## Using the daemon

-to use the daemon, simply enable the emacs service (with nixos, home-manager or nix-darwin) and use the doom emacs package. `doom-emacs` will need to be referenced at the top of your config file.
+To use the daemon, simply enable the emacs service (with `NixOS`, `home-manager`
+or `nix-darwin`) and use the doom emacs package. `doom-emacs` will need to be
+referenced at the top of your config file.

 ```nix
 services.emacs = {